 |Example||Salaries, rent, advertisement, wages, etc.||Interest on owner's capital, Salary to owner, rent of owner's building, etc. which do not occur in reality.|

 Definition of Explicit Cost

 Explicit Costs are the costs which involve an immediate outlay of cash from the business.
-The cost is incurred when any production process is going on or an activity is conducted in the normal course of business.
-The cost is a charge for the use of factors of production like land, labor, capital and so on.
-They are in the form of rent, salary, material, wages, and other expenses like electricity, stationery, postage etc.
+The cost is incurred when any production process is going on, or activity is conducted in the normal course of business.
+The cost is a charge for the use of factors of production like land, labour, capital and so on.
+They are in the form of rent, salary, material, wages, and other expenses like electricity, stationery, postage, etc.

-Recording of the explicit cost is very important because it helps in the calculation of profit as well as it fulfills purposes like decision-making, cost control, reporting, etc.
+Recording of the explicit cost is very important because it helps in the calculation of profit as well as it fulfils purposes like decision-making, cost control, reporting, etc.

 Definition of Implicit Cost

 Implicit Cost, also known as the economic cost, is the cost which the company had foregone while employing the alternative course of action.
 They do not involve any outflow of cash from the business.
 It is the value of sacrifice made by the entity at the time of exercising some other action.
 The cost occurs when an asset is used as a factor of production by the entity instead of renting it out.

 As they are not actually incurred they cannot be easily measured, but they can be estimated.
 They are not recorded in the books of accounts as well as these are not reported.
 The purpose of ascertaining the implicit cost is that it helps in decision making regarding the replacement of any asset and much more.